 Yoshihisa T.

-Hi Brian.
-I really appreciate your excellent comment on my tour in Kyoto.
-I had a very pleasant time guiding and talking with you and your family.
-I hope you will return home safely with lots of good memories of Japan.
-With best wishes.
+Hi Jeff.
+Thank you so much for your excellent review for my tour in Kyoto.
+I am very pleased to learn that you had a wonderful tour with me in spite of the terrible heat.
+I hope you will return home with lots of nice memories of Japan.
+Ichigo Ichie.
 Yoshie

 Yoshihisa T.